ethanj360/deloitte/README.md

 - An Excel-based equality classification analysis labeling roles as Fair, Unfair, or Highly Discriminative

 **Key Deliverables**
-- Defined business questions and stakeholder objectives
+- Defined the business questions and stakeholder objectives
 - Analyzed machine telemetry data to identify downtime concentration
 - Built Tableau bar charts and dashboard filter interactions
 - Created an equality classification field in Excel using rule-based thresholds